 How to make chicken yakhni

-In this particular recipe, I am killing two birds with one stone and getting a start on some meal prep for lunches throughout the week.
-This recipe calls for boiling a whole chicken (either the full bird or cut up into 12 pieces) and then using the boiled meat in other recipes like my Club Sandwiches.
+In this particular recipe, I am killing two birds with one stone and getting a head start on meal prep for sandwiches throughout the week.

-- I tend to mash the veggies with the back of a wooden spoon against the sieve when straining the broth.
-I find that this adds to the flavor and structure of the broth.
+- When straining the broth, I mash the veggies against the sieve with the back of a wooden spoon or stainless steel soup ladle.
+This adds to the flavor and structure of the broth.

 - Adjust the salt and pepper to taste as different salt types vary in intensity.
 I cook with Himalayan pink salt and a little goes a long way!

-- I like to prep a few mason jars at a time when I make a batch like this.
-Pint-size jars work the best.
+- I like to prep a few mason jars at a time when I make a batch like this and refrigerate or freeze them for later.
+Half-pint jars work best for a single serving.
+You can even freeze them in silicone molds for use as a base for my Butternut Squash Soup Recipe.

-- You can store the broth in the fridge for up to 5 days and in the freezer for months.
+- You can store the yakhni/broth in the fridge for up to 5 days and in the freezer for several months.
+When ready to eat, simply defrost overnight in the fridge or on the countertop by thawing the jar in a bowl of lukewarm water.

 Ingredients